vandymarketing/vanilla-website/README.md

-# 🌐 My First GitHub Website
+# 🌐 Vanilla Website

-Welcome to my personal website!
-This project is hosted using **GitHub Pages** and serves as a starting point for my web development journey.
+Welcome to our vanilla website!
+This project is hosted using **GitHub Pages**.

 ## 🚀 Live Demo
 You can view the live site here: [https://vandymarketing.github.io/](https://vandymarketing.github.io/my-project-website/).